EdDataScienceEES/tutorial-jackegriffin/index.md

 ```

 Now you might be a little bit over it now, and I thank you for your focus and perseverance, but can we just say that that is pretty cool.

+**Well done**, you have successfully completed this tutorial!

+You should now have a strong grasp of how to leverage `data.table` for efficient data manipulation and how to streamline complex tasks with `purrr`, helping you make your `R` analysis both faster and more organized.

+More importantly, the next time you encounter a package or function that’s unfamiliar, we hope this tutorial has given you the confidence to dive deeper and explore its capabilities, rather than just treating it as a black box.

+Thank you for your dedication and focus throughout this journey.
+Your perseverance is truly appreciated.

+Good day.